Marco4413/Pulsar/docs/LANGUAGE.md

 Where H is an hex digit.

+Unicode characters may be present within Strings.
+However, the language itself does not handle their encoding (yet).

+i.e. The [`index`](#index) instruction will index a single byte within the String.

 #### Multi-Line String Literals

 Pulsar uses an approach similar to C for multi-line strings.